mikej/git-intro/git-intro-slides.md

 ![left](images/collaborating.png)

 ^ The issue we have now is if the repository is on a single computer, how can several people work together on a project?
-How can we can streamline the process of working with changes and fixes that have been made at the same time?
+How can we can streamline the process of working with changes  that have been made by different people?

 ---

 ![75%](images/centralized_workflow.png)

 ^ The next progression in source control systems is the introduction of using a repository stored on a centralised server.
-This kind of source control system introduces some new features to let multiple people make a copy of a project from the server and to submit new versions back to the server which will keep track of what's changed.
-The version control system also provides a command for each person to update their working copy from the server, picking up the changes made by anyone else.
+This kind of source control system introduces some new features to let multiple people make a copy of a project from the server and to submit new versions back to the server.
+The version control system also provides a command for each person to update their working copy from the server, picking up the changes made by everyone else.

 ^ This is a big improvement  and indeed is the the way that many teams and companies manage the code for software projects today.
-However it does have some downsides: mainly a single point of failure and also it's not possible to keep track of changes when working somewhere without access to the central server.
-It can also involve doing some set up of a server before it can be used.
+However it does have some downsides: mainly a single point of failure and also it's not possible to commit changes when working somewhere without access to the central server.
+It also adds some overhead when first starting a project as it might need some set up on the server before a new project an be added.

 ---